Bael fruit has its origin in Asia (India, southern Nepal, Sri Lanka, Myanmar, Pakistan, Bangladesh, Nepal, Thailand, Laos, Vietnam and Cambodia).

 Basic information and facts

-Bael growth in subtropical areas.
+Bael grows in subtropical areas.
 Main areas of cultivation include India, Sri Lanka, Indonesia, Philippines and Fiji.

 Evergreen or deciduous:

 The woody-skinned fruit of bael has a smooth surface and measures 5 to 15 cm in diameter.
 Some fruits are so hard that you need a hammer to break the skin.
 The fruits contain many seeds, covered with fibrous hairs and are surrounded by a thick, sticky pulp.

 Climate and weather: